A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The construction of Quinn's finite total homotopy TQFT

-Methods for concrete calculations of Quinn's TQFT will be addressed in Part \ref{Quinn Calc}, where $\Bc$ will be the classifying space of a homotopy finite crossed complex.
+Methods for concrete calculations of Quinn's TQFT will be addressed in Chapter \ref{Quinn Calc}, when $\Bc$ is the classifying space of a homotopy finite crossed complex.
 There we will also discuss the methods of calculation in the extended version.
-For the moment, we will restrict our attention to some simple examples and observations.
-These are essentially `well known', and easy to calculate, but are included to lay the ground for the corresponding examples and results for the extended case.